confio/tgrade-contracts/packages/tg4/README.md

-Since this is often deployed as a contract pair, we expect this contract to often be queried with `QueryRaw` and the internal layout of some of the data structures becomes part of the public API.
+Since this is often deployed as a contract pair, we expect this contract to often be queried with `QueryRaw` and the internal layout of some data structures becomes part of the public API.
 Implementations may add more data structures, but at least the ones laid out here should be under the specified keys and in the same format.